Who can see this?

 - Total Views - Total number of views logged by this user (in the time-range and location(s) selected)

-- Total View Time - Total amount of time this user spent viewing this media
+- Total View Time - Total media viewing time for this user for this media

-- Average View Time - Average amount of time this user spent for each view of the media
+- Average View Time - Average media viewing time for this user for this media (total view time divided by number of views).

 If this media was originally broadcast as a live stream, this includes the time spent viewing the live stream (see above note regarding live view data availability).